 This is a full-time PGCE course; Trainees spend 60% of their time in local schools and 40% in our training centre participating in workshops.
 Trainees have the opportunity to observe good teachers at work and be able to work alongside them, gradually developing their own teaching skills.
 They receive high quality mentoring, together with support from the SCITT team to enable them to develop into a competent and confident newly qualified teacher.

-Portsmouth Primary SCITT Consultants and Advisers, as well as the SCITT team undertake much of the training.
+Portsmouth Primary SCITT Consultants and Expert Colleagues, as well as the SCITT team undertake much of the training.
 This enables excellent continuity for the many trainees who subsequently take up their first teaching appointments in Portsmouth.
 Now the programme has been running since 2000, many ex-trainees are taking on the role of mentoring new trainees.

 What many of our trainees have found especially motivating is the excitement and stimulation of learning to teach in Portsmouth.
 Many of them feel it is not just a job.
 The course helps them grow personally.